 In order to develop for ARM-based microcontrollers you will need to install LLVM 8:

-If you want to compile code for AVR-based microcontrollers such as Arduino, you will need to install gcc-avr:
+If you want to compile code for AVR-based microcontrollers such as Arduino, you will need to install some extra tools:

 brew tap osx-cross/avr brew install avr-gcc brew install avrdude

 Make sure that you first turn on Go modules support, like this:

 Now, obtain the TinyGo source code, which should also obtain the various needed dependencies:

 You now have two options: build LLVM manually or use LLVM from Homebrew.
 The advantage of a manual build is that it includes all supported targets (including AVR) while Homebrew includes only stable targets.
 Unless you want to compile for AVR-based boards, you can use Homebrew.